-There is a common misconception that people read less and less nowadays, and in some way that’s true but in others not so much!
-Due to the wonders of technology, reading’s never been more accessible – you can find whatever you like, just at the click of a button.
-Is it really true that toddlers nowadays learn how to use the tablet before even learning how to speak or read?
+There is a common misconception that people read less and less nowadays, and in some ways that’s true, but in others not so much!
+Due to the wonders of technology, reading’s never been more accessible; you can find whatever you like with the click of a button.
+Is it really true that toddlers nowadays learn how to use tablets before even learning how to speak or read?
 Maybe, but you can take this to your advantage.

 Here’s why you need to teach your kids how to read at a young age and some suggestions on how to do so!

 Our brains need constant feeding and development, and what better way to do so than by reading something?
 Besides the obvious benefits, children who start reading sooner end up having an incredible vocabulary; the knowledge and skill just seep into their brains.
 The older you are, the worse you become at learning skills.
 So it’s safe to say that letting your child read at such a young age allows them to shape who they are, and that’s a big chunk of responsibility on your end.

 Better Communication Skills